BhaktinFrancesca/Playlist/README.md

 # Playlist
 You’re heading to a desert island, cut off from the world, for the next six months.
 Luckily, you can bring a playlist of your favorite music ♪♪
+Building a Playlist.java with the best possible playlist of music using a Java ArrayList.